etiennedub/pyk4a/README.md

 You can also check directly the code of the main class [PyK4A](https://github.com/etiennedub/pyk4a/blob/master/pyk4a/pyk4a.py).

 ## Contribution

-If a methods is not implemented, feel free to send a pull request.
+Feel free to send pull requests.

+Bug reports are also appreciated.
+Please include as much details as possible.

+### TODO:

+- Support for all sensors (other than color and depth)
+- get_capture in MJPG